Ciela-Institute/caustics/paper.md

 `PyTorch`, the code allows operations to be batched, multi-threaded on CPUs, or offloaded to GPUs to optimize computational efficiency.
 In \autoref{fig:runtime}
 we demonstrate this by sampling images of a Sérsic with an SIE model lensing the image (much like \autoref{fig:sample}).
+For CPU calculations we use `Intel Gold 6148 Skylake` and for the GPU we use a `NVIDIA V100`, all tests were done at 64 bit precision.
 In the two subfigures we show performance for simply sampling a 128x128 image using the pixel midpoint (left), and sampling a "realistic" image (right) which is upsampled by a factor of 4 and convolved with a PSF.
 All parameters are randomly resampled for each simulation to avoid caching effects.
 This demonstrates a number of interesting facts about numerical performance in such scenarios.

 We compare the performance with that of `Lenstronomy` as our baseline.
 The most direct comparison between the two codes can be observed by comparing the